Back to Top

 Video Links: [TikTok] [YouTube]

-With a little over two months left until Election Day 2024, I've started looking at some of the criteria that voters typically use to choose the person that they are voting for.
+With a little less than two months left until Election Day 2024, I've started looking at some of the criteria that voters typically use to choose the person that they are voting for.
 Unfortunately for me, down-ballot races are like the side dishes at a Thanksgiving dinner; everyone’s focused on the turkey (or the presidential race).
 But if you think about it, it's the stuffing, mashed potatoes, and gravy that make or break the meal.

 "Tough times demand tough talk, demand tough hearts, demand tough songs."